kd8bxp/Cheerlights_Clock/README.md

 v7 Aug 5, 2019 - updated display for TTGO T-Display board.
 v7.2 Aug 9, 2019 - minor fixes for artifacts issue on all boards.
 Fix provided by @vmensik
 v7.3 Feb 24, 2020 - fix for AM/PM on the T-Display board. (issue #1)
+v7.3.1 added seconds for the T-Display board and AM/PM mode (small font)

 ## Things that will change (maybe)